barrettkwise/translategame/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/turt1edman/translategame/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## TranslateGame

+Welcome to my page!
+Here I will store the download for TranslateGame, a game were you guess what words in different languages mean.

 ### Markdown